atata-framework/atata-htmlvalidation/README.md

   Gets or sets the encoding to use.
   The default value is `null`,
   which means that default encoding should be used.
+- **`ICliCommandFactory CliCommandFactory`**\
+  Gets or sets the CLI command factory.
+  The default value is `null`,
+  which means that default CLI command factory should be used, which is `ProgramCli.DefaultShellCliCommandFactory`.
 - **`string HtmlValidatePackageVersion`**\
   Gets or sets the required version of "html-validate" NPM package.
   The required version will be installed if "html-validate" package is not installed or the installed version differs from the required one.